 The answers were insightful.
 I think you’ll think so too.

-Since you’re interested in creating a life you love, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 7,000 like-minded souls.
+Since you’re found this article on How to Adopt a Minimalist Lifestyle, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 64,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-1) They became minimalist because of constant moving.
+Minimalist Lifestyle Reason #1 – They became minimalist because of constant moving

 Several people were part of families that frequently moved for their jobs.
 Some were military, and others were relocating for the best career advancement opportunities.